EnigmaCurry/blogofile.com/_documentation/intro.rst

 Welcome to Blogofile
 ====================

 Blogofile is a simple blog engine that requires no database and no special hosting environment.
-You customize a set of templates with `Mako <http://www.maktotemplates.org>`_, create posts in a markup language of your choice (`Markdown <http://en.wikipedia.org/wiki/Markdown>`_, `Textile <http://en.wikipedia.org/wiki/Textile_(markup_language)>`_, `Org Mode <http://orgmode.org/>`_ and plain HTML are provided) and Blogofile generates your entire blog as plain HTML, CSS, images, and Atom/RSS feeds which you can then upload to any old web server you like.
+You customize a set of templates with `Mako <http://www.maktotemplates.org>`_, create posts in a markup language of your choice (see :ref:`supported-markup`) and Blogofile renders your entire blog as plain HTML and Atom/RSS feeds which you can then upload to any old web server you like.
 No CGI or scripting environment is needed on the server.

 Why you should be using Blogofile
 =================================